wangcunxiang/Sen-Making-and-Explanation/README.md

   "reason": "A"
 }
 ```
+## ELMo Baseline

+You can find it at https://github.com/Shuailong/bilm-tf.

 # SemEval-2020

 We will hold a contest in SemEval2020 based on this study.
 This contest will provide a **Training set** and a **Development set**of these tasks.

 You can check task 4 - Commonsense Validation and Explanation in http://alt.qcri.org/semeval2020/index.php?id=tasks.